Modern shanghai skyline at sunset over the river

 The platform was ordered to wind down any non-compliant markets and cease operations that violated the Commodity Exchange Act.
 At the heart of the issue was Polymarket’s failure to seek the proper regulatory pathway despite allowing U.S. users to trade on politically sensitive markets.

-Does Polymarket offer a form of sports betting via sports event contracts?
+Does Polymarket offer a form of trading similar to sports betting via sports event contracts?

 Yes.
-Polymarket currently offers contracts that resemble common sports bets: game winners (money lines) and team or individual player season-long achievements (futures).
+Polymarket currently offers sports event contracts that appear visually similar to common sports bets.
 These contracts are traded similarly to stock shares, ETFs, bonds and mutual funds rather than placed like bets in an online or in-person sportsbook.

-The CFTC currently allows limited sports event trading under its event contracts category.
-Kalshi is widely known for this model and is partnered with Robinhood to offer it more widely, so Polymarket seems poised to follow suit in the U.S. market.
-But as legal challenges around the legality of these markets grow, only time will tell if opponents find success in court and stamp out what they see as unregulated sports betting.
+The CFTC currently allows sports event trading under its event contracts category.
+Kalshi is widely known for this model and is partnered with Robinhood to help offer it even more millions of users, so Polymarket seems poised to follow suit in the U.S. market.
+But as legal challenges around the legality of these markets continue, only time will tell if opponents find success in court against what they see as unregulated sports betting.

 How are Polymarket’s sports prediction markets different from sports betting?

-While both involve predicting sports outcomes in hope of financial gain, platforms like Polymarket and Kalshi operate under federal financial regulations rather than state gaming commissions.
+While both involve predicting sports outcomes in hope of financial gain, platforms like Polymarket and Kalshi operate under federal financial regulatory bodies' purview (mainly that of the CFTC), rather than state gaming commissions.
 That distinction means prediction markets are structured around peer-to-peer trading of event contracts, whereas sportsbooks rely on “against-the-house” wagers where the operator profits from the spread.

-Use cases also differ: prediction markets are often framed as hedging mechanisms, while sportsbooks market themselves as entertainment.
+Use cases also differ: prediction markets are often framed as economic and financial hedging mechanisms, while sportsbooks are generally seen as entertainment.

-For the user, the core experience can feel similar: wager real money, pick an outcome, win or lose based on event results.
-That has triggered increasing scrutiny over whether prediction markets are functionally equivalent to sports betting.
+For the user, the core experience can feel similar: risk real money, predict an outcome, win or lose based on event's outcome.
+That has led to increasing scrutiny over whether prediction markets are functionally equivalent to sports betting.

-Addiction treatment for compulsive gambling, sports betting and day trading
+Addiction treatment for compulsive gambling, sports betting and financial trading

-Birches Health provides expert virtual care for individuals struggling with gambling, sports betting or day-trading addictions.
+Birches Health provides expert virtual care for individuals struggling with these types of modern digital addictions.
 Birches’ team of certified counselors offer evidence-based treatment from the comfort of your home, tailoring care to your specific behaviors and needs.